Revisiting boundary-driven non-equilibrium Markov dynamics in arbitrary potentials via supersymmetric quantum mechanics and explicit large deviations at various levels: Introduction

-Finally, we will analyze the large deviations at various levels for the boundary-driven one-dimensional Markov models of non-interacting particles in arbitrary potentials.
+The second goal of the present paper is to study the large deviations at various levels for the boundary-driven one-dimensional Markov models of non-interacting particles in arbitrary potentials.
 We will start from the always explicit rate functions at Level 2.5.
 Indeed, while the Level 2.5 is usually written for a single Markov trajectory or for closed systems with a fixed number of particles, the generalization towards open systems in contact with particle reservoirs is straightforward \cite{c_open}.
 We will then analyze the contractions towards lower levels, i.e. the optimization over the empirical observables that one wishes to integrate out from the Level 2.5, in order to see if the rate functions of the remaining empirical observables can be explicitly written.
-In particular, we will compute the rate function for the empirical current alone via the contraction from the Level 2.5, where the quantum supersymmetric Hamiltonians play an essential role, as already found for non-equilibrium Markov models on a ring with periodic boundary conditions \cite{c_lyapunov}.
+In particular, we will compute the rate function for the empirical current alone via the contraction from the Level 2.5, where the quantum supersymmetric Hamiltonians play an essential role, as already found for non-equilibrium diffusion processes on a ring with periodic boundary conditions \cite{c_lyapunov}.

 For clarity, the present paper is divided into two separate parts : the main text is entirely devoted to the boundary-driven non-equilibrium Fokker-Planck dynamics with an arbitrary force $F(x)$ and an arbitrary diffusion coefficient $D(x)$ on the continuous spatial interval $x \in [0,L]$, while the various Appendices describe the analog results for the Markov jump dynamics on the discrete sites $x =0,1,..,L$ with arbitrary nearest-neighbor transition rates $w(x \pm 1,x)$: the physics is the same, but there are some important technical differences that are interesting to stress.